ivartanov/sfl2/examples/SFL-Architecture.md

 ## Class CServiceBaseT<>

 `CServiceBaseT<>` class defines the service part of the framework structure and implements one vital part of service code – `ServiceMain` member function.
+(See MSDN on [ServiceMain](https://learn.microsoft.com/en-us/windows/win32/services/service-servicemain-function))

 The only additional task performed by `CServiceBaseT<>` class is registration of proper `_Handler(Ex)` function according to a service style.